6 Applications: Explore

 When creating a graphic, keep in mind what it is that you’d like your reader to see.
 Colors should be used to group items or differentiate levels in meaningful ways.
 Colors can be distracting when they are only used to brighten up the plot.

-Consider a manufacturing company that has summarized their costs into five different categories.
-In the two graphics provided in Figure 6.1, notice that the magnitudes in the pie chart are difficult for the eye to compare.
+Consider a manufacturing company that has summarized its costs into five different categories.
+In the two graphics provided in Figure 6.1, notice that the magnitudes in the pie chart in Figure 6.1 (a) are difficult for the eye to compare.
 That is, can your eye tell how different “Buildings and administration” is from “Workplace materials” when looking at the slices of pie?
 Additionally, the colors in the pie chart do not mean anything and are therefore distracting.
 Lastly, the three-dimensional aspect of the image does not improve the reader’s ability to understand the data presented.

 6.1.2 Use color to draw attention

 There are many reasons why you might choose to add color to your plots.
 An important principle to keep in mind is to use color to draw attention.
 Of course, you should still think about how visually pleasing your visualization is, and if you’re adding color for making it visually pleasing without drawing attention to a particular feature, that might be fine.
 However, you should be critical of default coloring and explicitly decide whether to include color and how.
-Notice that in Plot B in Figure 6.2 the coloring is done in such a way to draw the reader’s attention to one particular piece of information.
-The default coloring in Plot A can be distracting and makes the reader question, for example, is there something similar about the red and purple bars?
-Also note that not everyone sees color the same way, often it’s useful to add color and one more feature (e.g., pattern) so that you can refer to the features you’re drawing attention to in multiple ways.
+Notice that in Figure 6.2 (b) the coloring is done in such a way to draw the reader’s attention to one particular piece of information.
+The default coloring in Figure 6.2 (a) can be distracting and makes the reader question, for example, is there something similar about the red and purple bars?
+Also note that not everyone sees color the same way, often it’s useful to add color and one more feature (e.g., pattern) so that you can refer to the features you’re drawing attention to in multiple ways, as shown in Figure 6.2 (c).

 6.1.3 Tell a story